Solowise130/Local-Service-Finder/README.md

 flask run
 ```

-Open the api into your brownser and  do the different activities on the web site
+Open the api adress and port int your into your brownser and  do the different activities on the web site